pere000/Drakkar/README.md

 1. * Pull the Docker Image:
-   sudo docker pull perevictor/alpinedrakkar-php-bash_commands0
+   sudo docker pull perevictor/alpinedrakkar-php-bash_commands0 his is 39.77 MB, but you can also use perevictor/alpinedrakkar-php-mariadb-bash_commands0 107.29 MB instead
 2. * Run the container:
    sudo docker run -d --name drakkar0 perevictor/alpinedrakkar-php-bash_commands0
 3. * Copy to your host the tar and read the original Dockerfile and Tutorial